János Kádár: Post–World War II career

-Kádár, as in 1946, was a Communist Party campaigner, and was described by historian Robert Gough as "a great success".
-The Communist Party won a majority in parliament in 1947, and because of the escalation of the Cold War, the Soviet leadership ordered them to create a one-party state.
-Kádár played an active role in the creation of the Hungarian Working People's Party; created by a merger of the Social Democratic Party and the Communist Party.
+Kádár, as in 1946, was a Communist party campaigner, and was described by historian Robert Gough as "a great success".
+The Communists won a majority in Parliament in 1947, and because of the escalation of the Cold War, the Soviet leadership ordered them to drop all pretense of liberal democracy and create an undisguised Communist one-party state.
+Kádár played an active role in the creation of the Hungarian Working People's Party; created when the Social Democratic Party was forced to merge with the Communists.
 At the unification congress Kádár made a speech which made little impact on the Communist movement in Hungary.
 In May 1948 Kádár visited the Soviet Union, and for the first and last time in his life he saw Joseph Stalin with his own eyes.
 During his visit to the USSR, Kádár's brother, Jenő died.
 On 5 August 1948 László Rajk was appointed to the office of the Minister of Foreign Affairs, and Kádár took his place as Minister of the Interior.

-As Interior Minister, he did not have real power as the most important organizations of internal state security operated under the direct control of Rákosi and his closest associates.
+As Interior Minister, Kádár did not have real power as the most important organizations of internal state security operated under the direct control of Rákosi and his closest associates.
+Unlike his Eastern European counterparts, Kádár was unenthusiastic about the role; Enver Hoxha, after being introduced to Kádár by Rákosi, thought "how he didn’t seem to me to be of the right stuff to be minister of internal affairs".
 In 1949, Borbála died, and Kádár married Mária Tamáska.
 Just as Stalin had launched a Great Purge against those with knowledge of the pre-Stalin party, Rákosi launched a purge against those who had worked in Hungary, and not in the Soviet Union, during World War II and before.
 In retrospect, it is clear that Kádár was appointed Minister of the Interior with the deliberate aim to involve him in the "show trial" of Laszlo Rajk, although the investigations and proceedings were handled by the State Security Agency with the active participation of the Soviet Secret Police.
 Rákosi later boasted of "spending many a sleepless night" in unraveling the threads of the "anti-party conspiracy" led by Rajk and his "gang."
 During the public trial, Rákosi personally gave instructions to the judge over the phone.
 Rákosi would later attempt to blame Kádár for Rajk's death.

-Later in his life Rákosi said that Rajk died screaming "Long live Stalin!
-Long live Rákosi!" while Tibor Szönyi died without saying a word and András Szalai crying.
+Later in his life, Rákosi said that Rajk died screaming "Long live Stalin!
+Long live Rákosi!"
+Instead, Tibor Szönyi died without saying a word and András Szalai crying.
 Farkas and Gábor Péter, upon the death of Rajk and the others, said "provocateurs to their last breaths".
 This event didn't assure Kádár; making him doubt if any of the accusation leveled against his coworkers were true.
 It is believed that after Rajk's death Kádár was seen vomiting; these rumours have not been confirmed by any sources from that time.
 Rákosi contacted him the following the day, asking him why he was in such a bad mood, and continued, saying; "Did the executions affect you that much?".
 According to certain rumours, which are probably not reliable, Kádár visited Rákosi to tell him about his reaction to the execution.
 Later, during a party presentation to a college, Kádár emphasized party austerity.
 This presentation might reflect on Kádár's reaction to Rajk's execution and his revelation that he might become the next victim of government repression.
 When holding his presentation, he was described by his audience as a "haggard", "distressed" and as a man under a lot of "strain".